 - Equal Exchange/TCHO’s quality assessment and tasting guide to assess the quality of cocoa along the value chain.

-The labels of cocoa beans exported to Switzerland should comply with the general food labelling requirements of the European Union.
-The label should be in English and include the following topics to ensure traceability of individual batches:
+The label should include the following topics to ensure traceability of individual batches:

 - Product name